-These healing seeds can be used for every skin type, from acne-prone to aging, hyperpigmented to oily.
-Praised for their anti-inflammatory and antioxidant abilities, fenugreek seeds are rich in niacin, calcium, iron, and vitamin A. Fenugreek seeds may also nourish the hair shaft, hair root and hair follicle as well as used in the treatment and prevention of hair dandruff.
+Often praised for their anti-inflammatory and antioxidant abilities, fenugreek seeds are rich in protein, niacin, calcium, iron, and beta-carotene [source].
+Fenugreek seeds may also nourish the hair shaft, hair root, and hair follicle and are used in the treatment and prevention of hair loss [source] and dandruff [source].

 If you suffer from breakouts, you’ll especially love that they reduce oil production, and they’re natural exfoliants too.
-This amazing little seed does pretty much everything for skin—which is why I’ll be making it a super important part of my skincare routine!
+This amazing little seed does pretty much everything for skin—whitening, anti-aging, and moisturizing [source]—which is why I’ll be making it an important part of my skincare routine!

 The best thing about fenugreek seeds is that you don’t need to add a long grocery list of ingredients to them in order to reap their benefits.
-They’re super potent on their own, and are just as good for your hair as they are your skin.
+They’re super potent on their own and are just as good for your hair as they are for your skin.

 I’ve got one bonus way to use fenugreek for your hair—the only way to find out how is to read this right through to the end!

-Honey, which is both a humectant and antibacterial, is the perfect addition to this prized Indian spice.
-As a humectant, it adds hydration for a signature glow, while it’s antibacterial abilities zap breakouts in their tracks.
+Honey, which is both a humectant and antibacterial [source], is the perfect addition to this prized Indian spice.
+As a humectant, it adds hydration for a signature glow, while its antibacterial abilities zap breakouts in their tracks.

-Together they make a wonderful face mask which will leave your skin glowing and healthy.
+Together, these ingredients make a wonderful face mask that will leave your skin glowing and healthy.
 All you need is fenugreek, honey, water, and a blender to make the most of this natural skincare superstar!

 Simple Fenugreek Seed Face Mask

 In a covered bowl, soak the seeds in water overnight.
-The next day, add only the seeds and honey to a blender; blend until a paste forms.
-Apply to face and neck and leave on for 20 minutes.
-It will be thick, don’t worry—it’s supposed to be!
+The next day, add only the seeds and honey to a blender (save the water for another use below); blend until a paste forms.
+Apply to your face and neck and leave on for 20 minutes.
+It will be thick, but don’t worry—it’s supposed to be!

 Rinse with lukewarm water.
 Follow with moisturizer to lock in that glow!
 It’s best to make fresh batches of this every time so that your skin can make the most of the potent benefits of fenugreek.

 If you make extra, try and use it wherever you can!
-I wouldn’t recommend storing this for later as at best, it won’t be as beneficial for your skin and at worst, it will just go off and will be a total waste of amazing skincare.
+I wouldn’t recommend storing this for later because, at best, it won’t be as beneficial for your skin, and at worst, it will just go off and be a total waste of amazing skincare.